Colourful Malaysian spices

 Pasar Malam (Night Markets)

-Itinerant, they set up every evening in a different neighborhood.
+Travelling markets that set up each evening in a different neighbourhood.
 Perfect for discovering snacks like Apam Balik.

 Malaysian fruit market

-If you eat with your hands (traditional among Malays and Indians), use strictly your right hand.
-The left hand is considered impure.
+If you eat with your hands (a tradition among Malays and Indians), use strictly your right hand.
+The left hand is considered unclean.

 2 Understanding Halal

 The majority of establishments are Halal.
 Avoid asking for pork or alcohol in Malay Muslim restaurants.
-Respect the "Non-Halal" zones in supermarkets.
+Respect the "Non-Halal" sections in supermarkets.

 3 Sharing is the rule

-Dishes are often placed in the center of the table for everyone to help themselves.
-It is polite to serve elders first.
+Dishes are often placed in the centre of the table for everyone to help themselves.
+It is polite to serve the elders first.

 4 The invitation

-If a Malaysian invites you to eat, it is rare to split the bill (Go Dutch).
-The host often pays, but it is good form to offer to pay or to invite them back later.
+If a Malaysian invites you to eat, splitting the bill (going Dutch) is rare.
+The host usually pays, but it is good form to offer to pay or to invite them in return later on.

-"Don't be surprised if you see locals rinsing their cutlery with hot water provided in a bowl at the table in some traditional Chinese restaurants.
-It's a common hygiene habit."
+"Don't be surprised if you see locals rinsing their cutlery with the hot water provided in a bowl on the table at some traditional Chinese restaurants.
+It is a common hygiene habit."

-Even if the local cuisine is delicious, there are times when you need a good cheese, a baguette, or wine.
-In 2026, Malaysia is perfectly equipped to satisfy these cravings.
+As delicious as the local cuisine is, sometimes you just need a good cheese, a baguette or a glass of wine.
+In 2026, Malaysia is perfectly equipped to satisfy those cravings.

 Premium Supermarkets

-Village Grocer, Jaya Grocer, and Ben's Independent Grocer (B.I.G) have huge "Import" sections (France, Australia, UK).
+Village Grocer, Jaya Grocer and Ben's Independent Grocer (B.I.G) have huge "Import" aisles (France, Australia, UK).

 Home Delivery

-Use apps like Grab or HappyFresh to have your groceries delivered in less than an hour.
-Consult our guide on essential applications.
+Use apps like Grab or HappyFresh to have your groceries delivered in under an hour.
+Check out our guide to the essential apps.

 Bakery in Malaysia